hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 * [Content-Length](#content_length_request)
 * [ETag](#etag_request)
 * [Last-Modified](#last_modified_response)

-The POST operation is not used to upload content to an object -- use [Create/Update Object](#object_put) PUT operation instead.

 To set custom metadata on an object use a header name with a prefix of [X-Object-Meta-](#x_object_meta_request).
 After this prefix, you can pick any name meaningful to you.
 For example, X-Object-Meta-Reviewed could be used indicate